Sparse hierarchical interaction learning with epigraphical projection: Experiments

 \subsubsection{Comparison with \cite{Jenatton2011b} -- $r=\infty$ and weak hierarchy}

 In order to provide fair comparison with the work in \cite{Jenatton2011b}, we first investigate the performance of proposed primal-dual proximal algorithm (Algorithm~\ref{algo:weakprimaldualspecif}) when $r=\infty$ and in the configuration of weak hierarchy (no symmetry constraint is considered, i.e. $C=\mathbb{R}^{N\times N}$): ``Weak-PD-$\ell_\infty$''.
-The algorithmic procedure designed in \cite{Jenatton2011b} is based on ``FISTA'' and it will be named ``Weak-FISTA-$\ell_\infty$''.
-Both are compared in two respects: the convergence of the objective function~\eqref{eq:regform} and the convergence of the iterates (i.e. $\Vert \mathbf{w}^{[k]} - \mathbf{w}^{[+\infty]} \Vert$).
+The algorithmic procedure designed in \cite{Jenatton2011b} is based on ``FISTA'' and it is named ``Weak-FISTA-$\ell_\infty$'', {where we use the proximity operator of tree-structured variables in ``SPAMS'' toolbox \cite{Jenatton2011b}, it is worthy mentioning that the core function is written in C++, while the whole implementation of our proposed epigraphical primal-dual algorithm is implemented in MATLAB.} Both are compared in two respects: the convergence of the objective function Eq.~\eqref{eq:equivform} and convergence of the iterates (i.e. $\Vert \mathbf{w}^{[k]} - \mathbf{w}^{[+\infty]} \Vert$).